Conclusion:

 18 So then, as through one offense the result was condemnation to all mankind, so also through one act of righteousness [Jesus' Atonement] the

+result was justification of life to all mankind.
 19 For as through the one man's disobedience the many were made sinners, so also through the

+obedience of the One the many will be made righteous.
 20 The Law came in so that the offense would increase; but where sin increased, grace

-21 so that, as sin reigned in death, so also grace would reign through righteousness to eternal life through Jesus Christ
+abounded all the more, 21 so that, as sin reigned in death, so also grace would reign through righteousness to eternal life through Jesus Christ

 our Lord. - Romans 5:17-21